sglavoie/sglavoie.github.io/content/tips-and-tricks/0019_ignoring_local_files_to_sync_with_dropbox.md

 # Te re-add a .git/ folder to Dropbox
 dropbox-sync d .git
 ```

 ---

 # Conclusion

-This tip may certainly not be the best approach to solving this particular issue with Dropbox on Linux, but I hope you find it useful nevertheless as it worked out very nicely on my end!
+This tip may certainly not be the best approach to solving this particular issue with Dropbox on Unix, but I hope you find it useful nevertheless as it worked out very nicely on my end!
 One could store files and directories elsewhere, working with symbolic links or hard links as necessary to reference files or simply give up on making a backup with Dropbox in some circumstances.
 But I like to keep an extra copy of projects I'm working on in Dropbox and that can include potentially large files that don't need to be backed up, so ignoring what's not indispensable can speed up the syncing process tremendously while keeping disk usage in the cloud possibly much lower.

 Dropbox only calculates the size of the files being synced in the cloud, so you can end up needing a lot more space locally if you ignore a number of big files or, conversely, selectively syncing many files will result in a cloud storage larger than what's needed locally.